 Each state has its own rules on valid reasons for removing an executor.
 (For example, some states will not allow someone who has committed a felony to remain as executor.)
 But, in general, courts will remove an executor who:

-For example, an Illinois court removed an executor who had failed to account for the loss of more than $33,000 of estate assets and had neglected estate business.
-Even though there was no evidence that the executor was personally dishonest, he had failed in his duty to protect the estate assets.
+For example, an Illinois court removed an executor who'd failed to account for the loss of more than $33,000 of estate assets and had neglected estate business.
+Even though there was no evidence that the executor was personally dishonest, the executor had failed to protect the estate assets.
 (Matter of Abbott's Estate, 347 N.E.2d 215, Ill.
 App.
 1976)

 Similarly, a Texas court decided that an executor had breached the duty of good faith by renting out estate property for half as much rent as had been charged by the late owner and taking a separate fee for selling estate property.
 (In re Roy, 249 S.W.3d 592, Tex.
 App.
 2008)

 You probably won't convince the court to remove an executor who makes a good-faith effort to manage estate property—even if the results of their effort leave much to be desired.
 For example, an executor who makes what appears to be a reasonable investment decision or sells real estate for what seems like a good price won't be removed, even if the investment doesn't turn out well or the beneficiaries think the real estate could have fetched a better price if the sale had been handled differently.

 A court may also remove an executor if the court concludes that the executor has a conflict of interest that would interfere with the administration of the estate.
 However, being the executor and also a beneficiary is not a conflict—it's very common.
 It's not considered a conflict because someone who inherits from an estate has a strong incentive to take good care of estate assets.